ssahovic/confluent-rbac-demo/README.md

 | OpenLDAP        | `localhost:389`  |
 | Schema Registry | `localhost:8081` |

-If you are working remote from your machine, where you deployed the aws compute then use the Public IP instead of localhost.
+If you are working remote from your machine, from where you deployed the aws compute then use the Public IP instead of localhost.

-### Granting Rolebindings
+### Granted Rolebindings
 Check LDAP Users in openLDAP:
 ```
 ldapsearch -D "cn=Hubert J. Farnsworth,ou=people,dc=planetexpress,dc=com" -w professor -p 389 -h localhost -b "dc=planetexpress,dc=com" -s sub "(objectclass=*)"